lintweaker/xmos-native-dsd/README.md

 - My python scripts [python-dsd-tools] (https://github.com/lintweaker/python-dsd-tools)
 - MPD support (0.18-dsd).
 See [mpd-dsd-018] (https://github.com/lintweaker/mpd-dsd-018)

-## Native DSD support for XMOS based devices
-XMOS based USB DACs and converters can support native DSD playback using a 32-bit sample format.
-DACs that supporting this feature expose it using a USB interface Alternate Setting.

-On Windows systems this feature can be used with a ASIO 2.1/2.2 driver from the DAC manufacturer.

-I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux and added the needed quirks to support it for a few XMOS based USB DACs/boards.

 ## Test if you have a supported device
 Currently only devices with USB ID `20b1:3008` and USB ID `20b1:2009` are supported.
 This are devices from iFi Audio/AMR and DIYINHK.
 If you think you have a (XMOS based) DAC device or converter that should support native DSD playback please contact me.